Wump1337/Source-Code/README.md

 > No, we don't want to break our stable build.
 That's why unstable build will get a dedicated database.

 5. Which one should I use?
 > Depends on you.
-Unstable has the latest bleeding edge features that, You wan't get on Stable!
+Unstable has the latest bleeding edge features that, You won't get on Stable!
 > But This might break up sometimes, We recommend Tester's testing the unstable branch & public use the stable branch...